-E. Richard Brooks George W. Edwards, Jr. Andrew McNally IV Malcolm Wallop Daniel J. Meyer Daniel S. Van Riper Richard J. Swift Joel S. Hoffman G. Jackson Ratcliffe Timothy H. Powers
+E. Richard Brooks George W. Edwards, Jr. Andrew McNally IV Daniel J. Meyer Daniel S. Van Riper Richard J. Swift Joel S. Hoffman G. Jackson Ratcliffe Timothy H. Powers

-- 2. The ratification of the selection of independent auditors to examine the annual financial statements for the Company for the year 2004. - 3.
+- 2. The ratification of the selection of independent registered public accountants to examine the annual financial statements for the Company for the year 2006. - 3.
+Reapproval of the Company's Senior Executive Incentive Compensation Plan (the "Senior Executive Plan"). - 4.
 The transaction of such other business as may properly come before the meeting and any adjournments thereof.

 Accompanying this Notice of Annual Meeting is a form of proxy and a proxy statement.
-Copies of the Company's Annual Report for the year ended December 31, 2003 have been mailed under separate cover to all shareholders.
+Copies of the Company's Annual Report for the year ended December 31, 2005 have been mailed under separate cover to all shareholders.